langer-jaros/learning/code/python/python.md

 #### len()

-priceless method, can be used for number of characters of a string as well as number of elements of an array
+A priceless method, can be used for number of characters of a string as well as number of elements of an array.

 #### Slices